MikolajKwietko/react-api-travel-advisor/README.md

 ## How to run

 1. Open terminal
-2. Go to Travel Advisor Maps main directory
+2. Change directory to Travel Advisor Maps main directory
+3. Run npm install command
-3. Run npm start command
+4. Run npm start command
-4. App should open in new browser window on http://localhost:8080
+5. App should open in new browser window on http://localhost:8080

 ## Used in project